Nicarson

 Dosage/Direction for Use

 IV Individualized dosage.
 Adult Initially 3-5 mg/hr for 15 min, may be increased by increments of 0.5 or 1 mg every 15 min.
 Max infusion rate: 15 mg/hr.
 Maintenance dose: 2-4 mg/hr.
-Elderly Initially 1-5 mg/hr.
-Increase or decrease by increments of 0.5 mg/hr after 30 min depending on the effect observed.
-Max infusion rate: 15 mg/hr.
+Childn Life-threatening HTN in intensive care setting or post-op context Initially 0.5-5 mcg/kg/min, in case of emergency.
+Maintenance: 1-4 mcg/kg/min.
 Pregnant women Initially 1-5 mg/hr.
 May be increased or decreased by increments of 0.5 mg/hr after 30 min depending on the effect observed.
+Doses >4 mg/hr are generally not exceeded in the treatment of pre-eclampsia.
+Max infusion rate: 15 mg/hr.
+Elderly, patient w/ hepatic impairment or reduced hepatic blood flow, patient w/ renal impairment Initially 1-5 mg/hr.
+Increase or decrease by increments of 0.5 mg/hr after 30 min depending on the effect observed.
 Max infusion rate: 15 mg/hr.

 Contraindications

 Hypersensitivity.
-Advanced aortic stenosis, compensatory HTN, unstable angina.
+Severe aortic stenosis, compensatory HTN (ie, in case of arteriovenous shunt or aortic coarctation), unstable angina, w/in 8 days after MI.
 Patients w/ rare hereditary problems of fructose intolerance.

 Special Precautions